golang/proposal/design/6282-table-data.md

 	for i := range t[:,_]

-This has the benefit that the programmer must specify something on both sides of the comma, and this usage matches the spirit of underscore in that "the specific column doesn’t matter".
+This has the benefit that the programmer must specify something for every dimension, and this usage matches the spirit of underscore in that "the specific column doesn’t matter".
 This was rejected for fear of overloading underscore, but remains a possibility if such overloading is acceptable.